 Osteitis pubis has an incomplete understanding of the exact cause of the condition.
 However, it is commonly believed to result from overuse stress injury of the pubic symphysis.
 The pubic symphysis is a fulcrum for muscles inserting and originating from the anterior pelvis, such as the rectus abdominis and adductor muscle complex, which are antagonistic.
 Repetitive use causing microtrauma or injury of anterior pelvic musculature results in muscle imbalance between the two.
-This imbalance disrupts the force distribution across the pubic symphysis altering the joint’s biomechanics.
-The altered biomechanics of the joint results in stress injury to the pubic bone and eventual cartilage degeneration.
+This imbalance disrupts the force distribution across the pubic symphysis altering the joint’s biomechanics—the altered biomechanics of the joint results in stress injury to the pubic bone and eventual cartilage degeneration.
 Altered hip biomechanics, such as those seen with femoroacetabular impingement (FAI), may also lead to osteitis pubis, although its relationship is less delineated.
-Other, less commonly cited reasons the development of osteitis pubis are rheumatologic disorders, prior urologic and gynecologic procedures, pregnancy.
+Other, less commonly cited reasons for the development of osteitis pubis are rheumatologic disorders, prior urologic and gynecologic procedures, or pregnancy.

 To date, there has been no epidemiological study to determine the true incidence of osteitis pubis.
-The incidence in athletes has been reported as 0.5% to 8% with a higher incidence in distance runners and athletes in kicking sports, in particular male soccer players who account for 10% to 18% of injuries per year.
+The incidence in athletes has been reported as 0.5% to 8%, with a higher incidence in distance runners and athletes in kicking sports, in particular, male soccer players who account for 10% to 18% of injuries per year.
 However, it is commonly accepted to be of higher incidence in previously mentioned athletic activities.
 In one study of 189 athletes experiencing groin pain, osteitis pubis was the primary cause in 14%.
 In an MRI study of 97 athletes with groin pain, isolated osteitis pubis was found in 9.3% of subjects, and osteitis pubis with associated adductor microtear was found in 42.3% of patients.
 Classically, osteitis pubis is more common in men than women.
 In previous studies, it was found to be two to five times more common in men.
 However, as women's athletic participation has increased, this discrepancy is believed to decrease.

-In regards to urological procedures resulting in osteitis pubis, in the literature review, the Marachall-Marchetti-Kranz (MMK) urethropexy has an incidence of 2.5%.
+Regarding urological procedures resulting in osteitis pubis, in the literature review, the Marachall-Marchetti-Kranz (MMK) urethropexy has an incidence of 2.5%.
 Overall it occurs in less than 1% of those undergoing urologic procedures.

 The pubic symphysis is a non-synovial amphiarthrodial joint with an interposed fibrocartilaginous disc separating hyaline cartilage.
 The joint normally has minimal motion due to the static ligamentous complex.
 The pubic symphysis serves as the insertion point of the rectus abdominis and origin of the adductor complex.
-The antagonistic nature of the rectus abdominis, which elevates the pubic symphysis while the adductors depress the joint serves as a nidus for the development of osteitis pubis.
-The repetitive use of the anterior pelvic musculature results in chronic tendinosis.
+The antagonistic nature of the rectus abdominis, which elevates the pubic symphysis while the adductors depress the joint, serves as a nidus for the development of osteitis pubis—the repetitive use of the anterior pelvic musculature results in chronic tendinosis.
 The chronic muscle imbalance results in abnormal forces across the pubic symphysis, causing symphyseal instability, pubic bone stress reaction, and eventually degeneration of the hyaline cartilage.
 Another emerging theory poses that osteitis pubis develops secondary to increased compensatory motion across the joint because of limited motion elsewhere in the kinetic chain, such as in femoroacetabular impingement.

 Patients, particularly athletes with osteitis pubis, often have concomitant pathology making the diagnosis difficult.
-The entire kinetic chain of the lower extremity can be involved requiring evaluation of the sacroiliac joint, hip labrum, FAI, adductors, and abdominal muscles.
+The entire kinetic chain of the lower extremity can be involved requiring evaluation of the sacroiliac joint, hip labrum, femoroacetabular impingement, adductors, and abdominal muscles.
 Pathology at any of these locations can result in osteitis pubis for the reasons mentioned earlier.
-Patients with OP often present with anterior and medial groin pain.
+Patients with osteitis pubis often present with anterior and medial groin pain.
 Pertinent history information is athletic participation, chronicity of symptoms, and aggravating movements.
-If the patient is a non-athlete, surgical or procedural history should be obtained.
+If the patient is a non-athlete, surgical, or procedural history should be obtained.
 The onset of pain is usually gradual and can be debilitating, especially to the athlete.
 Commonly, patients will state pain is elicited with rapid hip flexion from an extended position such as with kicking or hurdles, adductor stretching, abdominal muscle strengthening exercises, or movement from a seated to standing position.

-The physical exam can be difficult in OP as it does overlap with athletic pubalgia or sports hernia.
+The physical exam can be difficult in osteitis pubis as it does overlap with athletic pubalgia or sports hernia.
 However, according to Lynch et al., the two can be differentiated with pain elicited by direct palpation over the pubic symphysis with OP.
 Another exam maneuver, the spring test, where direct pressure is applied just lateral to the pubic symphysis on the ramus, evokes pain.
 Verrall et al. proposed three provocation tests: single adductor, squeeze, and bilateral adductor tests.
 If tests were positive, they highly correlated with pubic bone marrow edema on MRI.
 Patients may also exhibit a waddling gait due to pain and a sensation of tightness in the adductor muscles.

 Both radiographs and MRI aid in the diagnosis of osteitis pubis.
 In the early stage, plain radiographs might appear normal.
-In chronic OP, the pubic symphysis demonstrates lytic changes, sclerosis, and widening.
+In chronic osteitis pubis, the pubic symphysis demonstrates lytic changes, sclerosis, and widening.
 Dynamic instability of the pubic symphysis can be observed on the flamingo view.
 The flamingo view is obtained by double- and single-legged stance positions bilaterally on a pelvic anterior-posterior radiograph.
 Greater than 2 mm of subluxation is considered a positive finding for symphyseal instability.

 MRI has become the imaging modality of choice.
 In the acute setting, MRI demonstrates subchondral bone edema, typically with bilateral involvement.
 In chronic cases, MRI findings are similar to plain radiographs demonstrating periosteal reaction, bone resorption, the irregular contour of the articular surface, osteophytes, and subchondral cyst formation.
 MRI has a high sensitivity for distinguishing between chronic and acute cases (Krishnamoorthy et al.).
 Pubic symphyseal bone marrow edema can commonly be found in asymptomatic patients as well.
-A linear subchondral T2 signal paralleling the pubis has to found in more symptomatic patients.
+A linear subchondral T2 signal paralleling the pubis has been found in more symptomatic patients.

 In patients diagnosed with cam-type FAI with symptoms greater than 3 months, Akgun et al. demonstrated a 45.56% prevalence of osteitis pubis on MRI findings compared to 5.86% in control subjects.
 Philips et al. also support this result.
-Those with FAI had a prevalence of OP at 43.48% in and only 12.8% in the control group.
+Those with FAI had a prevalence of osteitis pubis at 43.48% and only 12.8% in the control group.
 However, Krishnamoorthy et al. found a low prevalence (2.3%) of symphyseal changes on MRI in patients with FAI.
 However, when the subjects were matched for age and BMI, the findings of symphyseal changes did have clinical significance.
-Findings on MRI also correlate with clinical outcomes in those suffering from OP.
+Findings on MRI also correlate with clinical outcomes in those suffering from osteitis pubis.
 Patients with edema in both the pubic bone and surrounding musculature had a much lower percentage of complete recovery.
 Whereas those who had edema confined to just the bone had a much higher percentage chance of complete recovery at 18 months.
-Finally, MRI is usual for diagnosing concomitant injuries that can contribute to OP, such as adductor tears, FAI, rectus femoris tears, labral tears.
+Finally, MRI is usual for diagnosing concomitant injuries that can contribute to osteitis pubis, such as adductor tears, FAI, rectus femoris tears, labral tears.
 Patients with FAI treated with hip arthroscopy who also had symphyseal changes, such as bone marrow edema, on MRI had inferior surgical outcomes when compared to those who do not have such changes.

 Steroid injections have been demonstrated as a useful adjunctive therapy.
 However, their role remains controversial.
 Two case series have demonstrated successful treatment with prolotherapy.
 Even though none of the injection studies were experimental in design, all reported positive outcomes.
 However, the areas injected, the amount injected, time to return to play, number of injections, and persistent symptoms were highly variable.

-Surgical treatment of OP can result in:
+Surgical treatment of osteitis pubis can result in:

 Patients, especially athletes with osteitis pubis, benefit from a team approach involving orthopedic surgeons, coaches, physical therapists, and athletic trainers.
 Conservative treatment should be attempted first and results in successful treatment in a majority of cases.
 Orthopedic surgeons and physical therapists should be mindful of concomitant pathology and treat them accordingly.